School College Work Initiatives

 The dual credit program allows you to get a head start towards your future.
 It’s easy.
 You can take college or apprenticeship courses while you are still in high school!
 Earn credit towards both your high school diploma and a postsecondary education.
 Put yourself on the track to a successful transition to college or an apprenticeship program while gaining a better perspective on your career path.

 How do I sign up?

-At the present time Fanshawe has three dual credit models: OYAP, SWAC and Day Away.
+At the present time Fanshawe has a dual credit model: SWAC

 There is absolutely no cost to students!
 The School College Work Initiatives (SCWI) program covers all transportation, tuition and materials – including Personal Protective Equipment (PPE) where necessary.

 Want to know more?
 Visit these sites for more info about dual credits:

 - Fanshawe's Community Employment Services has received federal funding to provide the Career Launcher program in London, Simcoe, St. Thomas and Aylmer, Ontario.